 The project was driven by the need for the intranet to facilitate communication, engagement and collaboration across the department.

 To this end, Briarbird was commissioned to undertake extensive staff research to clearly identify business and user requirements for the intranet, develop a plan for engagement and collaboration, and to articulate the impacts these requirements may have on the current platform and the intranet team’s resource levels.

-We devoted critical effort into understanding the strategic context and drivers for the organisation, which revolved around the need for collaboration and engagment.
+Firstly, we spent considerable time and effort understanding the strategic context and drivers for the organisation, which revolved around the need for collaboration and engagement.

 We then conducted an extensive user research program that included:

 - Review of the content audit and site usage analysis

 - Workshops and interviews with key stakeholders in metro, regional and international offices

 Throughout the consultation, we often used co-design activities that involved participants creating/sketching their ideas and thoughts.
 This allowed people to engage directly in designing the solution and gave us great insight into their needs and requirements.